yhawsly/intern-chatter/ProjectOverview.md

 2. **Setup:**

    - Install project dependencies using `npm install`.
-   - Run the development server using `npm start` to preview the application.
+   - Run the development server using `npm run dev` to preview the application.

 3. **Code Structure:**